Rural Housing Opportunities

 Rural Housing Information System

 Currently, in rural Ontario, there is a shortage of proper housing data.
 The lack of adequate data is a barrier to the planning and construction of affordable housing development in the region.
-Through the Housing Supply Challenge, the Eastern Ontario Wardens’ Caucus (EOWC) is partnering with the Rural Ontario Institute (ROI) and tech company, Itergy, to build a streamlined digital tool to fill the housing information gap: the Rural Housing Information System.
+Through the Housing Supply Challenge, ROI and founder Eastern Ontario Wardens’ Caucus, are excited to announce the implementation of the prototype for the innovative, centralized data tool to fill the housing information gap: the Rural Housing Information System (RHIS).

 This locally driven tool will support municipalities, developers, and homebuilders in the planning and development of affordable housing.
 It also aims to support not for profit builders in overcoming information barriers regarding housing in rural communities.
 ROI and EOWC are building this tool by consolidating the information that is available through eastern Ontario municipalities’ existing resources.
 By having a consolidated effort for data acquisition, the RHIS can implement a streamlined approach to enhance the data collected in a centralize, digital platform.
 In the medium to long-term, this information will be used to appropriately strategize housing development plans, bringing appropriate affordable housing to the region and keep residents in their communities of choice.